-Officials are planning a series of compressed natural gas ("CNG") filling pumps at existing filling stations across the Pennsylvania US Route 6, stretching 400 miles from New York State near Milford, Pike County, Pa. in the east and through Crawford County, Pa. to the Ohio state line on the west, known as "PA Route 6 CNG Corridor;" at the same time, Chesapeake Energy is converting its vehicles in northeastern Pennsylvania to CNG and working with a local convenience-store chain and transit authority to foster further CNG integration.
-Eric Hrin, Pennsylvania Looks to CNG, The Daily Review Online (May 26, 2011) available at http://thedailyreview.com/news/pennsylvania-looks-to-cng-1.1135267; see also, Texas S.B.
+46 Officials are planning a series of compressed natural gas ("CNG") filling pumps at existing filling stations across the Pennsylvania US Route 6, stretching 400 miles from New York State near Milford, Pike County, Pa. in the east and through Crawford County, Pa. to the Ohio state line on the west, known as "PA Route 6 CNG Corridor;" at the same time, Chesapeake Energy is converting its vehicles in northeastern Pennsylvania to CNG and working with a local convenience-store chain and transit authority to foster further CNG integration.
+Eric Hrin, Pennsylvania Looks to CNG, The Daily Review Online (May 26, 2011), available at http://thedailyreview.com/news/pennsylvania-looks-to-cng-1.1135267; see also, Texas S.B.
 20 (On July 15, 2011, the governor of Texas signed S.B.
 20, supporting a network of natural gas-refueling stations along the Texas Triangle between Dallas/Ft.
 Worth, San Antonio, and Houston.
-The new legislation will lay a foundation are interested in transitioning to natural gas; a company in Canada is investing in commercial locomotives powered by LNG and teaming up with Caterpillar to employ similar technology in heavy duty equipment that currently runs on diesel.
-If the DOE/FE approves Emera's export application along with others, the resulting increase in natural gas prices would undermine recent investments to expand natural gas as a transportation fuel.
+The new legislation will lay a foundation for wider-scale deployment of heavy-duty, mid- and light-duty natural gas vehicles ("NGVs") in the Texas market).